calyxir/www/content/tutorial/_index.md

 Just convert everything into a matrix multiply?
 No, thank you.

-Welcome to the DSL-based Hardware Generation at FCRC 2023.
+Welcome to the DSL-based Hardware Generation tutorial at FCRC 2023.
 We'll show you how to stay within the comforts of your domain specific language (DSL) and turn programs written in your language into accelerated hardware designs.
 Your performance graphs will be more up and more to the right than ever before!

 ## Logistics

-If you're interested in attending, please register yourself for the **second day of tutorial** when filling out your [PLDI '23 registeration][pldi-reg].
+If you're interested in attending, please register for the **second day of tutorials** when filling out your [PLDI '23 registration][pldi-reg].
-If you're attending another co-located conference at FCRC and would like to attend, please reach out to [Rachit Nigam][rachit-email].
+If you're attending another co-located conference at FCRC and would also like to attend our tutorial, please reach out to [Rachit Nigam][rachit-email].

 ## Expectations